dmies/typescript-talk/slides/3_next/04_literals.md

 nums.push(16);
 ```

-- each unique boolean, number, and enum member has its own type<!-- .element: class="fragment" -->
+- each unique string, boolean, number, and enum member has its own type<!-- .element: class="fragment" -->